 Student Affairs Event Calendars

-Student Affairs uses CollegeNET – a comprehensive scheduling system – for room scheduling and events.
+Student Affairs uses CollegeNET/25Live for room scheduling and events.
 Learn more about CollegeNET.

-Student Affairs Communications & Marketing oversees the design and publishing of event calendars on the Student Affairs website.
-To learn how to add your events to the Student Affairs calendar or to request a Student Affairs department-specific calendar, please contact our office.
+To learn how to add your events to the Student Affairs calendar or to request a Student Affairs department-specific calendar, please contact the Communications and Marketing office.

 How to Enter an Event